-A new student who has no attendance marked during the add/drop period of the student semester will be considered a "No-Start".
-They may need to complete a new enrollment agreement and related documents identifying the new class start date.
-The official start of classes is the marked as the first day of the semester.
+In addition, a new student who does not attend classes and has no attendance marked during the first week of the term will be considered a "No-Start".
+They will need to complete a new enrollment agreement and related documents.